Privacy Policy

 You can request a copy of the safeguards in place by contacting us at contact@unitybridgesolutions.com.

-We do not use solely automated decision-making (including profiling) that produces legal effects or similarly significantly affects you.
+We do not use solely automated decision-making, including profiling, that produces legal effects or similarly significantly affects you.
+Bridge Voice uses AI to generate caller responses, summaries, transcripts, lead information, and configuration assistance, but customers remain responsible for configuring how their agent handles calls and for reviewing the outputs where human judgement is required.
 Google Analytics may segment visitors into categories for reporting purposes, but this does not inform any individual decisions about you.

 Our website uses cookies.
 For full details on the cookies we use, why we use them, and how to manage your preferences, please see our Cookie Policy.

-We implement appropriate technical and organisational measures to protect your personal data, including encryption in transit (TLS/HTTPS), access controls limiting data access to authorised personnel, and secure hosting infrastructure provided by Vercel.
+We implement appropriate technical and organisational measures to protect your personal data, including encryption in transit (TLS/HTTPS), access controls limiting data access to authorised personnel, authenticated dashboards, row-level security where applicable, and secure hosting, database, and runtime infrastructure.

 Our website and services are directed at businesses and professionals.
 We do not knowingly collect personal data from children under 18.
 If you believe a child has submitted personal data through our forms, please contact us and we will delete it promptly.